Important Bird Areas in Washington

 - Region 4 - Columbia Basin

-Audubon Washington conducted several additional rounds of IBA identification since the publication of Important Bird Areas of Washington, resulting in a total of 75 IBAs covering habitats as varied as the open waters of the Pacific Ocean and the arid shrub-steppe east of the Cascades.
-Through bird surveys and site monitoring, citizen-scientists are an invaluable part of our IBA effort.
+Audubon Washington conducted several additional rounds of IBA identification since the publication of Important Bird Areas of Washington, resulting in a total of 75 IBAs.
+IBA stewardship and bird monitoring is an important part of many chapter conservation efforts across Washington.
+Learn more about IBA stewardship here.

-Landowners and managers, planners, and the public can learn more about the IBA program, and can search Audubon Washington's IBA database for specific information about individual locations.
+Landowners and managers, planners, and the public can learn more about the IBA program by searching Audubon Washington's IBA database for specific information about individual sites.